nautobot/nautobot-app-data-validation-engine/docs/dev/dev_environment.md

 # Building Your Development Environment

-## Quickstart
+## Quickstart Guide

 The development environment can be used in two ways:

-1. `Recommended` All services are spun up using Docker and a local mount so you can develop locally, but Nautobot is spun up within the Docker container.
+1. **(Recommended)** All services, including Nautobot, are spun up using Docker containers and a volume mount so you can develop locally.
-2. With a local poetry environment if you wish to develop outside of Docker with the caveat of using external services provided by Docker for PostgresQL and Redis.
+2. With a local Poetry environment if you wish to develop outside of Docker, with the caveat of using external services provided by Docker for the database (PostgreSQL by default, MySQL optionally) and Redis services.

 This is a quick reference guide if you're already familiar with the development environment provided, which you can read more about later in this document.